 #7.
 Customer Satisfaction Score (CSAT)

 Measuring customer satisfaction is tricky, as it can be subjective.
 CSAT helps organizations quantify customer satisfaction.
 The CSAT scale consists of a question, such as How satisfied are you with our customer support? followed by a rating scale.
-The rating options can be designed in the form of numbers (1-5), stars, emojis, or something that aligns to your offerings as a brand.
+The rating options can be designed in the form of numbers (1-5), stars, emojis, or something that aligns with your offerings as a brand.
 By providing customers the option to comment and leave their feedback, you’ll be able to collect qualitative information that you can utilize further.

 Depending on the score, you can club other metrics to understand why some users left low scores and what you can learn from five-star interactions.